AndrewHYi/andrewhyi.github.io/_posts/2017-01-01-first-post.md

 ---
 layout: post
 title: First post, baby!
-excerpt: I've been meaning to start a personal blog for a very long time now, and with the new year starting,I've decided that now is the time to **just do it**.
+excerpt: I've been meaning to start a personal blog for a very long time now, and with the new year starting,I've decided that now is the time to <b>just do it</b>.
 ---

 <blockquote>